Skip to page content

 Strategic Road Network

-England’s second Road Investment Strategy (RIS2) will see a record £27 billion invested in the Strategic Road Network (SRN) between 2020 and 2025.
-RIS2 outlines the SRN improvement schemes that will be developed, constructed or completed between 2020 and 2025, as well as a pipeline of schemes for RIS3 (2025-2030).
+England’s second Road Investment Strategy (RIS2) saw a record £27 billion invested in the Strategic Road Network (SRN) between 2020 and 2025.
+RIS2 outlined the SRN improvement schemes that were planned for development, construction or completion between 2020 and 2025, as well as a pipeline of schemes for RIS3 (2025-2030).

 We will continue to work with our local authority partners, National Highways and the Department for Transport to ensure schemes are developed and delivered on time.